Unoccupied Territory, Argoan-Capricornian Border

 Heimler.
 And he was not alone.
 To his left stood a freckled man dressed in Capricornian dark gray.
 To his right stood a woman dressed the same, although she kept her head dipped low and her chin buried in the collar of her coat.

-“T-They’re ours,” Heimler said, voice trembling with unusual nervousness.
+“T-They’re ours,” Heimler said, voice trembling with odd nervousness.
 “I found them—”

 Nico stepped forward but was quickly pushed to the side by Gilbert who first stared—as white as a sheet—at the freckle-cheeked man before turning to the woman.
 He pulled down her collar exposing her face.
 Nico recognized the woman immediately.
 He’d seen her before in the Capricornian newspapers once or twice.
-In the papers, she’d be posed with her fist raised up in the air, her wispy blonde hair popping out of a tight bun, her prominent brow furrowed.
+In the papers, she’d be posed with her fist raised up in the air, her wispy blonde hair popping out of a tight bun, her prominent brow furrowed, her signature woolen scarf billowing behind her like wings.
 Behind her would be a flag with a cartoonishly drawn symbol of an eye flapping in the wind.

 “What the hell…?”
 Gilbert seemed to recognize her too.